RossBoylan/mccli/doc/Notes.md

 is for "Scalable Vector Graphics", one of many standard formats for graphics.
 Vector graphics allow arbitrary enlargement while preserving resolution, which may be helpful with the somewhat cramped diagrams.
 These files are exported by `Dia` for inclusion in the User Guide.  markdown does not, AFAIK, directly support `.dia` files.

 ### `.literate`
 are the master files for the literate programming extension to `VSCode`, [`literate`](https://github.com/jesterKing/literate).
-[Literate programming](https://en.wikipedia.org/wiki/Literate_programming) is a general term for the creation of documents that are intended primarily to be read describing computer code.
+[Literate programming](https://en.wikipedia.org/wiki/Literate_programming) is a general term for the creation of documents that are intended primarily for humans describing computer code.
 The same source (`.literate` file in this case) can generate either documentation for humans or code for the computer.

 `.literate` files are basically markdown, and for now you need to tell `VSCode` that they are markdown.
 See [this](https://stackoverflow.com/a/51228725/4409451) for how to set that up.
-This generates previews as you work (provided you issue a command in `VSCode` to show the preview), but to generate code files and `html` documentation you must run the `VSCode` command `literate: Process`.
+This generates previews as you work (provided you issue a command in `VSCode` to show the preview), but to generate code files and `html` documentation you may need to run the `VSCode` command `literate: Process`--although the extension tries to do that automatically as you edit the source files.

 As in other literate programming systems, chunks of code are identified by `<<name or description>>`; the `literate` extension refers to these as `fragments` and provides a fragment explorer to let you see and navigate among them.
 If the description ends in `.*` (literally, e.g., `<<manage everything.*>>`) then it is a top-level fragment that can be assigned to an output file, listed after it on the same line.
 So running `literate: Process` will produce all the output files named in such lines and an `.html` file with the same root name as the `.literate` file.
 It does this for all `.literate` files in the same directory.